Conroe Juvenile Crimes Lawyer

-Juvenile crimes are offenses committed by a minor under the age of 18.
-Common juvenile crimes include the same crimes that adults commit, however what’s worse in these situations is that your child’s future is at stake.
+Juvenile crimes are offenses committed by children aged 10-16 years old.
+These offenses can range anywhere from a class C misdemeanor up to and including capital murder.
+Once a person turns 17 in Texas, he/she is legally considered an adult, and any criminal charges will be filed in adult court.
 Children have their whole lives ahead of them: College, jobs, owning a home and having a family, are just a few of the major milestones ahead for minors.
 However, having a criminal record at such a young age could tarnish their livelihoods and opportunities down the road if an experienced juvenile defense attorney isn’t brought in to keep their record clean, or their charges reduced to a minimum.

 Seeking a juvenile crimes defense attorney could make a huge difference for the course of your child’s life.
 At Douglas W. Atkinson, Attorney at Law, the team understands how vital it is for you to harness a committed, resourceful lawyer who delivers valuable insight to your case.
 Fortunately, Attorney Douglas W. Atkinson is reputable for providing aggressive, personalized defense strategies that serve each unique case justice.

-We proudly defend a host of juvenile crimes, including:
+We proudly defend a host of juvenile crimes in Texas, including:

 - Curfew violations